Going into Practice

 When can I do the BACP Certificate of Proficiency (CoP)?

-If you're studying for the Level 4 Diploma in Therapeutic Counselling, once you've completed all aspects of Internal Assessment and your exam (External Assessment) you will be awarded with your certificate.
+If you're studying for the Level 4 Diploma in Therapeutic Counselling, once you've completed all aspects of Internal Assessment and your exam (if applicable*) you will be awarded with your certificate.
 Once you've received your certificate you will be able to contact BACP and make arrangements to complete the CoP.

 If you're studying for the BACP Approved Practitioner Qualification Level 4 Diploma in Therapeutic Counselling, you will complete the CoP as part of your qualification.